Is CSC Steel a Value Trap? (Part 1 of 2)

 However, bio-coal production was discontinued in 2015.
 CSC Bio-Coal was disposed to the China Steel Corporation of Taiwan Group for RM 1 million.

-By then CSC Bio-Coal had RM 14.5 million of liabilities compared with RM 12.2 million of total assets ie a loss of RM 2.3 million.
+By then CSC Bio-Coal had RM 14.5 million in liabilities compared with RM 12.2 million in total assets ie a loss of RM 2.3 million.

 China Steel Corporation of Taiwan Group rescued CSC Steel turning the losses into RM 3.3 million gain on disposal.